osgeouk/website/index.md

 ### OSGeo:UK Newsletter

-In 2024 we plan to start sending a newsletter to the open source geo community in the UK and Ireland on a 2-3 monthly cycle.
-There will be general news from OSGeo and information about events including the next FOSS4GUK which we hope will be an "in person" event (see [this link](foss4guk2024/index.html) or above for details).
-The newsletter will not replace the UK mailing list which will continue to be the place for discussions.
+We now send a newsletter to the open source geo community in the UK and Ireland on a 2-3 monthly cycle.
+This includes general news from OSGeo and information about events including upcoming FOSS4GUK meetups.
+The newsletter will not replace the UK mailing list which will continue to be the place for ongoing discussions.
-You can sign up to the newsletter using the dedicated [Sign Up Link](https://stats.sender.net/forms/b4160d/view) ﻿
+Click [here to see an example of the newsletter](https://campaign-statistics.com/browser_preview/RjAdmmDyQU_N7aJw) or sign up using this dedicated [Sign Up Link](https://stats.sender.net/forms/b4160d/view)
+﻿

 ----